Open-World Assertion Checking for Smart Contracts via Game Semantics: Evaluation

-A noteworthy benchmark is \texttt{modifier\_reentrancy} where a reentrancy vulnerability arises from an external call inside the |supportsToken| modifier:
+Additionally, in \texttt{modifier\_reentrancy} a reentrancy vulnerability arises from an external call inside a |supportsToken| modifier:

-The |require| on line~\ref{ln:benchME:1} succeeds only if Opponent (|msg.sender|) returns the keccak of a string literal.
-To satisfy this, we instrumented the code with the \yult print hook on line~\ref{ln:benchME:2}, revealed the expected value, and added it to the Uint256 Opponent domain via the CLI.
-Our deterministic keccak ensured that \texttt{“Nu Token”} mapped to the same value in every run.
-Such a value would be difficult to obtain in a precise tool using techniques such as random testing or symbolic execution.

-Another feature of this benchmark is that no ETH is exchanged.
-The vulnerability lies purely in a balance invariant: an address should be recorded as holding either 0 or 20 tokens.
+The |require| on line~\ref{ln:benchME:1} succeeds only if the opponent (|msg.sender|) returns the Keccak hash of a specific string literal.
+To satisfy this, we instrumented the code with the \yult print hook on line~\ref{ln:benchME:2}, revealed the expected value, and added it to the opponent's Uint256 domain via the CLI.
+Moreover, the vulnerability lies purely in a balance invariant: an address should be recorded as holding either 0 or 20 tokens.
 To capture this violation, we introduced the assertion on~\cref{ln:benchME:3}.

-\paragraph{SpankChain Analysis.} The final Gigahorse reentrancy example is the on-chain SpankChain~\cite{spankchain-victim} code, hacked in 2018 for around 165 ETH (approx.~USD\,\num{40000} at the time). \yult successfully reconstructed a smaller version of the exploit trace, shown below with parts omitted for brevity.

-The violated assertion is the EVM balance check: the contract attempted to send more ETH than it held, showing it could be drained.
-The trace found is a reduced run of the real SpankChain attack: \begin{description} \item[(3--5)] The opponent calls |createChannel| on |LedgerChannel|, transferring 1 wei. \item[(6)] |LedgerChannel| calls Opponent for token transfer and book-keeping. \item[(7)] Opponent returns, and |createChannel| completes. \item[(8)] Opponent waits 1 day for the confirmation deadline. \item[(9--10)] Opponent calls |LCOpenTimeout| on |LedgerChannel| to close the channel and refund ETH. \item[(11)] Before closing the channel, |LedgerChannel| calls Opponent to transfer back 1 wei. \item[(12--13)] Opponent reenters |LCOpenTimeout| obtaining a second refund as the channel is still open. \item[(14)] |LedgerChannel| tries another 1 wei transfer but lacks sufficient balance, triggering the assertion. \end{description}

-\paragraph{Comparison with other tools.} \cite{symvalic} compares \textsc{Manticore}\cite{manticore}, \textsc{Mythril}\cite{mythril}, and \textsc{Symvalic}~\cite{symvalic} on the Gigahorse benchmarks.
-For vulnerable reentrancy, the authors report 8, 19, and 21 unsafe files found, respectively; we found all 23, although 2 were initially unexploitable.
-Reported average runtimes per file are 231.1s, 107.3s, and 2.9s, respectively; \yult averages are 0.3s and 56.7s for the curated and full ABI on SpankChain, respectively.
-Their results are over all 109 examples, whereas we focus on the 23 reentrancy examples.
-Unlike those fully automatic tools, \yult occasionally required light inspection to configure analysis parameters.
+All other benchmarks were run through \yult unmodified. \yult detected all vulnerabilities either because of the assertions introduced in the benchmarks described above, or, in the remaining benchmarks, because the contracts attempted to transfer more Ether than they held due to their encoded vulnerabilities.
+We examine \yult's performance in the following section, comparing it against that of other tools.